michaelchi08/prototype/docs/optimization/gauss_newton_algorithm.md

 # Gauss Newton Algorithm

-The Gauss-Newton Algorithm is a modification of Newton's method for finding a minimium of a function.
-Unlike Newton's method howevere, the Gauss-Newton algorithm can only be used to minimize a sum of squared function values, but it has the advantage that second derivatives, which can be challenging to compute are not required.
+The Gauss-Newton Algorithm is a modification of Newton's method for finding a minimum of a function.
+Unlike Newton's method however, the Gauss-Newton algorithm can only be used to minimize a sum of squared function values, but it has the advantage that second derivatives, which can be challenging to compute are not required.